Effective and Efficient Dropout for Deep Convolutional Neural Networks: Background

 \subsection{Dropout for Deep Neural Networks}

-Modern deep neural networks typically comprise up to hundreds of layers with millions of parameters.
-Regularization therefore, is of vital importance in these large models.
-Many regularization methods, mainly introduced during training, have been proposed to this end, including early stopping, weight decay, data augmentation, batch normalization~\cite{ioffe2015batch} etc. Dropout~\cite{srivastava2014dropout,hinton2012improving} stands out from these methods, which empirically proves to be an efficient and more importantly, effective regularization method.

-To explain the effect of dropout, ~\cite{wager2013dropout} shows that for generalized linear models, dropout performs a form of adaptive regularization.
-Theoretically, the dropout regularizer is first-order equivalent to an $L_2$ regularizer. \cite{baldi2013understanding} also shows that dropout provides immediately the magnitude of the regularization term which is adaptively scaled by the inputs and the variance of the dropout variables. \cite{gal2016dropout,kingma2015variational} instead formulate neural networks trained with dropout in the Bayesian inference framework, providing tools to model uncertainty with dropout training.
+Regularization is essential for deep neural networks, and many regularization methods have been proposed, such as weight decay, data augmentation, batch normalization~\cite{ioffe2015batch} and etc. Dropout~\cite{srivastava2014dropout,hinton2012improving} is arguably the most prominent regularization technique used in practice. \cite{wager2013dropout} shows that dropout performs a form of adaptive regularization for generalized linear models, which is first-order equivalent to an $L_2$ regularizer.
+Further, dropout provides immediately the magnitude of the regularization, which is adaptively scaled by the inputs and the variance of the dropout variables~\cite{baldi2013understanding}. \cite{gal2016dropout,kingma2015variational} analyze dropout in the Bayesian inference framework for uncertainty modeling.

-Apart from the regularization effect, dropout introduced to deep neural networks also harnesses the benefit of implicit model ensemble.
-Following this idea, many relevant techniques have subsequently been explored.
-Swapout generalizes dropout with a new stochastic training method, whose training process can be viewed as sampling from a rich architecture including dropout, stochastic depth~\cite{huang2016deep} and residual architecture~\cite{he2016deep}.
-Unlike deactivating neurons in dropout, another work DropConnect~\cite{wan2013regularization} introduces randomness to connections and sets a randomly selected subset of weights within the network to zero during training.
-In DropIn~\cite{smith2016gradual}, new layers are skipped at the start of the training, then increasingly including neurons from the new layers, which can be regarded as training a large collection of networks with varied architectures and extensive weight sharing.

-Different levels of dropout have also been studied and introduced to deep convolutional neural networks.
-In~\cite{tompson2015efficient}, SpatialDropout shows that adding one additional layer with dropout applied to channels can achieve better performance in the specific task of object localization.
-In the path level, Drop-path proposed in FractalNet~\cite{larsson2016fractalnet} randomly drops individual paths during training, preventing co-adaptation of parallel paths.
-In the layer level, Stochastic depth~\cite{huang2016deep} randomly drops a subset of layers and forwards the information with identity mapping~\cite{he2016deep,he2016identity} during training.
-This can be interpreted as layer-wise dropout, which achieves an ensemble of ResNets implicitly~\cite{veit2016residual}.
-These dropout variants in convolutional neural networks apply dropout to basic units of CNNs, harnessing both the regularization and model ensemble benefits.